 How Often Should I Feed My Ball Python

 There is no one-size-fits-all approach to determining how often to feed your ball python.

-Rather, the answer depends on your snake’s age and size, as well as the size and type of the feeders you offer.
+Instead, the answer depends on your snake’s age and size compared to the size and type of feeders you offer.